A) Jesus’ death—the ransom for us

 There is an interesting episode in the life of David:

 And David said longingly, “Oh, that someone would give me water to drink from the well of Bethlehem that is by the gate!”
 Then the three mighty men broke through the camp of the Philistines and drew water out of the well of Bethlehem that was by the gate and carried and brought it to David.
 But he would not drink of it.
 He poured it out to the LORD and said, “Far be it from me, O LORD, that I should do this.
 Shall I drink the blood of the men who went at the risk of their lives?”
 Therefore he would not drink it.
 These things the three mighty men did.
-(ESV) (2 Samuel 23:15-17)
+(2 Samuel 23:15–17)

 David’s mighty men risked their lives to bring David his desired water.
 That is why David calls this water their blood.
 These men gave their blood for David without losing so much as a drop of it.

 Jesus gave his blood for us.
 The value of salvation is found in the love, devotion and holiness of our Lord.
-God is not interested in a couple of litres of bodily fluid.
+God is not interested in a couple of litres of body fluid.
 He is not a bloodthirsty idol who has to be appeased through a barbaric, murderous ritual.
 His whole being is love, and out of this love he gave himself for us in his Son.
 He is waiting for us to reply to his love with our own love and devotion which he wants to work in us.

-Supplement 2: A human sacrifice?
+Supplement 2: A Human Sacrifice?

 Not only in the 21st Century is human sacrifice considered to be a barbaric atrocity.
 Long ago the Old Testament strictly forbade the Israelites from performing any such rituals.